 You will need to bring all your bed and bath linens, toiletry items, your computer, and study items.
-Other items you might want to consider bringing include: alarm clock; bathrobe; shower bucket; free-standing bookshelf; camera; can opener; a carpet or rug; cleaning supplies; decorative items; fan; flashlight; hangers; iron/ironing board; laundry basket and detergent; mattress pad; microwave (800 watts maximum); plants; refrigerator (5 amps or less); sewing kit; stereo; surge protectors/power strips; telephone; television; umbrella, and a waste basket.
+Other items you might want to consider bringing include: alarm clock; bathrobe; shower bucket; free-standing bookshelf; camera; can opener; a carpet or rug; cleaning supplies; decorative items; fan; flashlight; hangers; iron/ironing board; laundry basket and detergent; mattress pad; microwave (800 watts maximum); plants; refrigerator (5 amps or less); sewing kit; surge protectors/power strips; telephone; television; umbrella, and a waste basket.

 What items are not allowed in the residence halls?

 Items which are not permitted in the residence halls include:

 • ceiling fans;